jayli/vim-easydebugger/README.md

 You can use chrome devtool for nodejs debug.
 Press <kbd>Shift-W</kbd> .
 Then connect it to chrome devtool [like this](https://gw.alicdn.com/tfs/TB1ci.QegHqK1RjSZJnXXbNLpXa-1414-797.png).

+### TODO

+Only two window is really not enough for user to inspect local vars value and function backtraces....
+The following feature will be added soon:

+- QuickFix Window：for local vars and backtrace.
+- File List Window：for a entire project with a lot of source files, I want a convenient changing buffer operation.
+- Errlog：Errlog is necessary. `:echom` is good, but there is no more space available to show multiline message.
+Besides, I don't want to type `:message` everytime.

 ## Licence

 This plugin is released under the [MIT License](https://github.com/jayli/vim-easydebugger/blob/master/LICENSE).